-And isn’t this what our country is all about; life, liberty, and the pursuit of happiness?
-But we have discovered that the pursuit of happiness is a brutal taskmaster who has nothing good for us on a vain journey that is wrought with narcissistic endeavor.
+And isn’t life, liberty, and the pursuit of happiness what our country is all about; But we have discovered that the pursuit of happiness is a brutal taskmaster who has nothing good for us on a vain journey that is wrought with narcissistic endeavor.
 The more I focus on myself–my feelings—my happiness, and the “what-ifs” the further I drift from the true life-giver– JOY.

 What does it take to become depressed?
 How about 1 hour of television–2 pages of a magazine where I compare myself to another who is more wealthy or attractive.
-One person who rebels against my “plan”, or simply a flat tire or a crushed dream.
+One social media criticism, one person who rebels against my “plan”, or simply a flat tire or a crushed dream.

 “Then we get a good lesson about what kills joy,

 The world makes its money off us by telling us in effect, “you can’t be happy or content without____________ ________________________.”

 The old model we now possess is depressing.
 The new and improved is just waiting to bring us eternal bliss!

 From childhood gadgets and toys–to adulthood relationships, jobs and fantasies–we fall for it way too often.

 “But wait–there’s more!!!”
 Call Now!
 Operators are standing by!!”
 Call NOW!